Phobos-developers/Phobos/README.md

 0. Install Visual Studio with "Desktop development with C++" workload, "C++ Windows XP Support for VS 2017 (v141) tools" individual component and clone this repo recursively.
 1. Open the project file in VS and compile the project.

-Upon build completion place the resulting `Phobos.dll` in your YR directory and launch Syringe targeting your YR executable (usually `gamemd.exe`)
+Upon build completion place the resulting `Phobos.dll` in your YR directory and launch Syringe targeting your YR executable (usually `gamemd.exe`).

 Credits